Continuing Education Activity

 Basic Immunoglobulin Structure and Function

 Antibodies or immunoglobulins have two light chains and two heavy chains in a light-heavy-heavy-light structure arrangement.
 The heavy chains differ among classes.
 They have one Fc region that mediates biological functions (e.g., the binding capacity to cellular receptors) and a Fab region that contains the antigen-binding sites.
 The chains are folded into regions called domains.
 There are 4 or 5 domains in the heavy chain, depending on their class, and two domains in the light chain.
-In the hypervariable regions (HRR) reside the antigen-binding sites.
+The hypervariable regions (HRR) contain the antigen-binding sites.
 There are three HRR in the V domains of each light and heavy chain.
 These fold into regions that produce 2 antigen-binding sites at the tip of each monomer.
 All antibodies exhibit one or more functions (bifunctional) including activation of the complement system, opsonization of microbes to be easily phagocytosed, prevention of attachment of the microbes to mucosal surfaces, and neutralization of toxins and viruses.

 IgM has a molecular weight of 970 Kd and an average serum concentration of 1.5 mg/ml.
 It is mainly produced in the primary immune response to infectious agents or antigens.
 It is a pentamer and activates the classical pathway of the complement system.
 IgM is regarded as a potent agglutinin (e.g., anti-A and anti-B isoagglutinin present in type B and type A blood, respectively), and a monomer of IgM is used as a B cell receptor (BCR).

 IgA appears in 2 different molecular structures: monomeric (serum) and dimeric structure (secretory).
 The serum IgA has a molecular weight of 160 Kd and a serum concentration of 3 mg/mL.
 Secretory IgA (sIgA) has a molecular weight of 385 Kd and a mean serum concentration of 0.05 mg/mL.
 Being the major antibody in secretions IgA is found in saliva, tears, colostrum, and intestinal, genital tract, and respiratory secretions.

 It appears in mucosa membranes as a dimer (with J chain when secreted) and protects the epithelial surfaces of the respiratory, digestive, and the genitourinary system.
 IgA possesses a secretory component that prevents its enzymatic digestion.
 It activates the alternative pathway of activation of the complement system.